arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 ![Thing information](assets/thing-information.png)

-If you have already worked with Arduino IoT projects, you can go ahead and start customizing the templates based on your choice, otherwise you can get started with https://docs.arduino.cc/arduino-cloud/guides/overview/.
+If you have already worked with Arduino IoT projects, you can go ahead and start customizing the templates based on your choice, otherwise you can [get started reading this tutorial]( https://docs.arduino.cc/arduino-cloud/guides/overview/).

 ### Using Templates for your course